-This was a German operation against so-called partisans in the area of Minsk and so threatening the lines of communication to Generalfeldmarschall Günther von Kluge’s Heeresgruppe 'Mitte' in the German-occupied western USSR (17/22 April 1943).
+'Zauberflöte' (ii) was a German operation against so-called partisans in the Minsk area of Belorussia and so threatening the lines of communication to Generalfeldmarschall Günther von Kluge’s Heeresgruppe 'Mitte' in the German-occupied western USSR (17/22 April 1943).

 As part of the so-called Bandenbekämpfung (bandit fighting) security doctrine, the operation was conducted by German army and SS police under the overall command of SS-Gruppenführer und Generalleutnant der Polizei Gerret Korsemann, the 'Higher SS and Police Leader for Central Russia'.

 The operation, scheduled for 17/22 April 1943, envisaged a sweep of and search through the city, including 130,000 dwellings, for ' 'bandits [largely Jews and other undesirables], Bolshevik terror and saboteur troops, operatives and helpers, signallers and deserters'.
 The result was to be the eradication of resistance elements within the city and the registration of fugitives for punishment or deportation to Germany.

 The units assigned to 'Zauberflöte' (ii) included elements of Generalleutnant Otto Schönherr’s 141st Reserve Division, men of Minsk’s military garrison, SS-Oberführer Oskar Dirlewanger’s 'Dirlewanger' Brigade, the 2nd SS Polizeiregiment and the 13th SS Polizeiregiment.